ehkhong/sta-141b-proj/README.md

 STA 141B Project.
-It's Lit An Extensive Study Of Young People
+It's Lit An Extensive Study Of Young People \n
 Authors: Jessica Tsoi, Matthew Lee, Benjamin Mok, Eugene Hong

-Jupyter Notebook will consist of: Project with all codes and code explanation.
-HTML format will be a shortened version, will cosist of: Project with some codes and NO code explanation.
+Jupyter Notebook will consist of: Project with all codes and code explanation. \n HTML format will be a shortened version, will cosist of: Project with some codes and NO code explanation.